smolmedic/2025-Patch/README.md

-# 2025 Kjt Patch 🎮
+# 2025 Kjt Patch 🎮 ed. smolmedic

 An interactive connections puzzle game inspired by [thomaswc.com's 2025 puzzle](https://thomaswc.com/2025.html), created to commemorate the year 2025 = 45×45.
+Edited to have more UK-centric categories, because I'm me.

 ## 📋 Description